kyma-project/kyma/docs/kyma/docs/037-gs-installation-overrides.md

 The Installer looks for available overrides each time a component installation or update operation is due.
 Overrides for the component are composed from two sets: **common** overrides and **component-specific** overrides.

 Kyma uses common overrides for the installation of all components.
-Only ConfigMaps or Secrets marked with the installer:overrides Label contain the definition of overrides (TODO: Fix it).
+ConfigMaps and Secrets marked with the label `installer:overrides`, contain the definition.
+They require no additional label.

 Kyma uses component-specific overrides only for the installation of specific components.
-ConfigMaps and Secrets marked with both installer:overrides and component: <name> Labels, where <name> is the component name, contain the definition.
+ConfigMaps and Secrets marked with both `installer:overrides` and `component: <name>` Labels, where `<name>` is the component name, contain the definition.
 Component-specific overrides have precedence over Common ones in case of conflicting entries.

 ### Examples